martin-martin/mentorship/answers.md

 You know, the truth is that no one is really cut out for engineering (or anything else, for that matter).
 It's all a big learning process, and if you want to become an engineer, you totally can! : D

 It'll take some time and it'll take some effort - but learning anything new does!
 Sometimes it may feel a little frustrating, but keep in mind that there's a community here that is happy to support you and help you on the way.
-It also helps me to remember that struggling really means that my brain is setting up new pathways - the process of working on gradually understanding something more is a great workout for the brain.
-I bet there's been a lot happening in your mind while you tried to wrap your head around this new content.
+For myself, it also helps me to remember that when I struggle it really just means that my brain is setting up new pathways - the process of working on gradually understanding something better is a great workout for the brain.
+So I'm sure there's been a lot happening in your mind while you tried to wrap your head around this new content.

 As for actually doing a project, what usually helps me a lot is to **clearly write out the steps I think are necessary** before starting to work on it.
 This puts my brain into the right mode and I'll easily see which steps I somewhat understand and where I'm still lacking something.
 Then I can go and research more on those points: Look up _specifically_ the related course videos, check in other places online, search the Forums for other students who had the same questions, or maybe even ask a question if it hasn't been talked about yet.
 Once I think that I have a generally idea of what to do for the project, and think that I somewhat understand what each of the steps entails - _then_ I start to work on it.

 Often I still get stuck and realize that something didn't quite go the way I originally thought it would - but having the rough plan is a great guideline that helps to tag along and avoid getting lost.
 If you're more dilligent than me, you can even cast it into a neat time plan, broken up by the different steps, and I know people who swear that this works even better!
 Personally I still need to learn something there about time management 😅&nbsp;, but it's on my radar!
 So:

-#### To avoid feeling overwhelmed
+### To avoid feeling overwhelmed
-1. Set your aim (e.g. "Finish Project 3")
+1. Set your aim clearly (e.g. "Finish Project 3")
 2. Make a rough outline of the work that needs to be done
-3. Break it down in small and achievable steps
+3. Break it down into small and achievable steps
-4. Set a timeline for each of them
+4. Set a timeline for each of the pieces
 5. And then follow along your outline! : )

 Like that, if you ever get stuck on the way, it'll also be much easier to look up specific questions that relate to the part that you're currently working on.